grafana/tempo/docs/sources/tempo/operations/troubleshooting/metrics-generator.md

 sum(rate(tempo_metrics_generator_processor_service_graphs_edges{}[1m]))
 ```

-If you are seeing a large number of edges expire without a match consider adjusting the following setting.
+If you are seeing a large number of edges expire without a match, consider adjusting the `wait` setting.
 This
 controls how long the metrics generator waits to find a match before it gives up.

 ```